phl-r/.github/profile/README.md

 **Maintain Your Autonomy:** You keep 100% control.
 We don't host your code; we just index it.
 You continue to develop on your own repo, and our registry simply acts as a "signal booster."

-**For the Users:** Why should you use the phl-r registry instead of just installing from GitHub?
+** 👩‍💻 For the Users:** Why should you use the phl-r registry instead of just installing from GitHub?

 **Reliability & Speed:** Installing from our registry is significantly faster than devtools::install_github() because the packages are pre-compiled.

-Standardized Quality: Every package in the phl-r universe is monitored.
+**Standardized Quality:** Every package in the phl-r universe is monitored.
 If a build fails, it’s flagged immediately.
 You can trust that the "current version" is actually functional.

 **A Unified Ecosystem:** No more "dependency hell."
 We ensure that the tools built for the Philippine context—spatial datasets, maritime models, and local palettes—work seamlessly together.

 **Easy Setup:** You can add the entire Philippine R ecosystem to your session with one line of code:

 ```r